crespress/Network-and-Cloud-Security-Project/README.md

 - 20.96.32.52

 Machines within the network can only be accessed by the network group.
-- Which machine did you allow to access your ELK VM?
-JumpBoxOffSec What was its IP address?10.2.0.4
+- The machine allowed to access the ELK VM was the JumpBoxOffSec
+- The IP of the machine was 10.2.0.4

 A summary of the access policies in place can be found in the table below.